 restorative questions can be asked to get people talking and healing.

-It’s estimated millions of North Americans will turn sixty this year and in your community, they are the perfect new group to attract into volunteering.
+It is estimated millions of North Americans will turn sixty this year and, in your community, they are the perfect new group to attract into volunteering.
 Young enough to being vitality to their new roles

 and yet with ton of life experience to bring maturity and wisdom to a new chapter in their lives.
 How are you going to reach them and entice them to consider volunteering with your organization?